duysqubix/MuOxi/docs/deployment.md

 ## Logging

-`muoxi_server` forces `RUST_LOG=info,warn,error,test` inside `main()`
+`muoxi_server` forces `RUST_LOG=info,warn,error,test` inside `main()`.
-(via `unsafe { env::set_var(...) }`).
-Override at compile time or in your fork if you want different verbosity.
+Override at compile time or in your fork.

-`pretty_env_logger` is the backend.
-Logs go to stderr.
+`pretty_env_logger` is the backend; logs go to stderr.
+The line you're looking for at boot is:

-Important log lines to look for at boot:

 ```
-DEV_AUTOLOGIN enabled: new connections skip auth and land in room uid=... as 'Dev'.
 MuOxi server listening on 0.0.0.0:8000
 ```

-If you don't see `MuOxi server listening`, it's probably a port-binding failure — check that `PROXY_ADDR` is reachable and not already in use.
+If you don't see it, it's almost always a port-binding failure.

 ## Resource files

-The server expects two files at runtime, relative to the CWD:

-- `resources/welcome.txt` — login banner sent on connect
-- `resources/web/index.html` — **embedded at compile time** into `muoxi_web`
-  via `include_str!`, so the file doesn't need to be present at runtime for the web binary; it's served from the binary itself
+The server expects `resources/welcome.txt` at runtime, relative to the CWD.
+The web client (`resources/web/index.html`) is embedded into `muoxi_web` at compile time via `include_str!`, so the file doesn't need to be present at runtime for the web binary — it's served from the binary itself.

-If you replace `resources/welcome.txt`, rebuild and restart.
-The web client requires a rebuild because it's embedded.
+Replacing either requires a rebuild.

 ## Reverse proxy

-For TLS or a custom domain, terminate at nginx/caddy/Cloudflare in front of `muoxi_web`.
+For TLS or a custom domain, terminate at nginx, caddy, or Cloudflare in front of `muoxi_web`.
 The bridge speaks plain HTTP + WS on its bound port; the proxy handles HTTPS + WSS.

-Example caddy:

 ```
 mud.example.com {